Particle algorithms for maximum likelihood training of latent variable models: PROOF OF THEOREM AND FURTHER THEORETICAL DETAILS FOR SEC.

-It is straightforward to give a more complete argument in the case of models with sufficiently regular strongly log-concave densities.
-First, we show that, in these cases, the marginal likelihood has a unique maximizer: \begin{theorem} Suppose that $(\theta,x)\mapsto \ell(\theta,x)$ is twice continuously differentiable.
+For models with sufficiently regular strongly log-concave densities, it is straightforward to give a more complete argument for $(\theta_t,q_t)_{t\geq0}$'s convergence than that in App.~\ref{app:conv}.
+In these cases, the marginal likelihood has a unique maximizer: \begin{theorem} Suppose that $(\theta,x)\mapsto \ell(\theta,x)$ is twice continuously differentiable.
 Moreover, that $\ell$ is strictly concave or, in other words, that its Hessian negative definite everywhere:

 Then, the marginal likelihood $\theta\mapsto p_\theta(y)$ has a unique maximizer and no other stationary point. \end{theorem}

 \begin{proof}Because $\nabla_\theta p_\theta(y)=p_\theta(y)\nabla_\theta \log(p_\theta(y))$ and $z\mapsto\log(z)$ is a strictly increasing function, it suffices to show that $\theta\mapsto \log(p_\theta(y))$ is strictly concave.
 To this end, note that